Will the seller back out? Am I being treated fairly? These are questions everyone asks, so you shouldn’t be alarmed.

 You can’t choose things you can control, but there are certain facets of the process you can influence.
 In the guide below, we’ll explain what the home inspection process entails, how you can prepare your home for the inspection, and what to do if you get negative results.

-The challenge of the home inspection process is that so much rides on the outcome.
+The challenge of the home inspection process is that so many rides on the outcome.
 The seller is almost always biased; he or she believes the residence is in better condition than it probably is.

 However, no buyer wants to purchase a house that has certain defects and issues.
 “There’s a huge psychological dynamic that happens in this whole process,” says David Tamny, certified home inspector.